Centering Creativity, Impact, and Community

-Artists and artist-centered organizations have shaped contemporary attitudes, initiated bold ventures and changed prevailing thought.
-In Houston, with its culture of entrepreneurship and its vibrant arts community, numerous examples exist of how artists and arts organizations have taken leadership roles in communities.
-By raising awareness to needs, redefining the discourse and inspiring new public and private initiatives, effective arts leadership can have impact far beyond the economic.
-Initially created as the Center for Arts Leadership, Center for Art and Social Engagement (CASE) reflects the refined focus on arts impact.
+Artists and artist-centered organizations play an essential role in shaping contemporary attitudes, initiating bold ventures and changing prevailing thought.
+Houston, with its culture of entrepreneurship and vibrant creative community, is home to numerous artists and arts organizations taking leadership roles in the city.
+By raising awareness of needs, redefining the discourse and inspiring new public and private initiatives, effective arts leadership can have far-reaching cultural and economic impact.

 News & Updates

 You will receive about one email per month during the school year to keep you up to date with CASE news, events, and topics of interest.
 Your email will never be sold or given to anybody.